Kartones/finished-games/README.md

 Admin site is accessible from [http://0.0.0.0:5000/admin/](http://0.0.0.0:5000/admin/) .

-**NOTE:** Some Data creation and management is done from the Admin site.
+**NOTE:** Some data creation and management is done from the Admin site.
+One of the principles of this project is not repeating work already done or more easily done from the Django Admin.

 ## Fetching catalog from external sources